actcoding/supa-cli/docs/01-installation.md

     We recommend using [Bun](https://bun.sh) as your package manager.

-    While other package managers might technically work too, we only use Bun for testing.
+    While other package managers will probably work too, we only use Bun for testing.
-    Additionally, the pure TypeScript files are shipped in the current packages's state.

 ## Environment